 Or, why not make it simple and start a tumblr blog?
-Post on facebook or google plus?
-Or even just pinterest – the hottest social media platform!
+Post on Facebook or google plus?
+Or even just Pinterest.
 It’s all part of blogging and you can utilize these platforms for mini blogging.
 Post photos of your food that you have been eating and discuss your trials and tribulations.

 11. Grocery shop before day 1 begins

 Everyone needs to plan a little.
 Don’t be hard on yourself.
 If you are starting the 21 Day Sugar Detox on a Monday then take a few hours on Saturday and/or Sunday to prepare.
 Grocery shop.
 Visit your farmers market.
 Think about what foods you are going to eat the most.
 Bacon?
 Butter?
 Eggs?
 Ground Beef?
 Coconut?

 You know what you want to eat and can eat.
 Work from there.
 There are more options available than you think.
 You just need to search for them and be willing to try new things.